Articles by John Halley

 Conservation through religion

-Can Religion be a force for the preservation of our environment?
-This study about the Sacred Groves of Epirus shows how the power of religious prohibitions acted to curb the rapacious appetites of some for some 350 years in the Pindos Mountains of Greece.
+Could religion have been a force for the preservation of our environment?
+Our research on the Sacred Groves of Epirus investigates how in the past the power of religious prohibitions acted to curb the rapacious appetites of some humans.
+Our latest work finds that 350 years of protected sacred status has left certain forests with a definite conservation gain.

 Preaching for the planet or just spinning our wheels?